Franco-Polish alliance

 The Franco-Polish Alliance was the military alliance between Poland and France that was active between the early 1920s and the outbreak of the Second World War.
 The initial agreements were signed in February 1921 and formally took effect in 1923.
 During the interwar period the alliance with Poland was one of the cornerstones of French foreign policy.

 Background

 During the France-Habsburg rivalry, which began in the 16th century, France tried to find allies to the east of Austria, hoping to ally with Poland.
-Polish King Jan III Sobieski also had the intention to ally with France against the threat of Austria, but the greater threat posed by the Muslim-led Ottoman Empire made him fight for the Christian cause in the Battle of Vienna.
+Polish King Jan III Sobieski also had the intention to ally with France against the threat of Austria, but the greater threat posed by the Muslim-led Ottoman Empire made him fight along with Austria for the Christian cause in the Battle of Vienna.
 In the 18th century, Poland was partitioned by Russia, Prussia and Austria, but Napoleon recreated the Polish state in the Duchy of Warsaw.
 With the rise of a united German Empire in the 19th century, France and Poland found a new common enemy.